AttiliLoris/HealthChain/README.md

 ```bash
 docker-compose run -it healthchain
 ```
-To understand completely howw to use the application you can read the "User's action flow" section in this file().
+To understand completely how to use the application you can read the "User's action flow" section in this file().

 ## Contributors